Oda's Best Æbleskivers

 Directions

-Poke the skewer into the center and then pull out to see if any uncooked dough sticks to the skewer.
-If so, continue turning and cooking until the center is completely cooked.
-Be careful to not let any sides burn
+Poke the skewer into the center and pull out to see if any uncooked dough sticks.
+If so, continue turning and cook a little longer.

 What sounds good ?